Esri/jsapi-resources/esm-samples/README.md

 # @arcgis/core (ES modules)

-The sample projects in this directory integrate the [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) build of the ArcGIS API for JavaScript with various frameworks, module bundlers and build tools. @arcgis/core uses ES modules and is installed locally using NPM.
+The sample projects in this directory integrate the [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) build of the ArcGIS API for JavaScript with various frameworks, module bundlers and build tools. @arcgis/core is installed locally using NPM.

-For Typescript users, the type definitions are included with the API.
+For TypeScript users, the type definitions are included with the API.
 There is no need for a separate install.

 For additional information, see the [Build with ES modules](https://developers.arcgis.com/javascript/latest/es-modules/) Guide topic in the SDK.